 His research has appeared in such journals as the Academy of Management Journal, Journal of Applied Psychology, Journal of Organizational Behavior, Personnel Psychology, Organizational Behavior & Human Decision Processes, and Research in Organizational Behavior.
-He is currently serving as Associate Editor of the Journal of Applied Psychology and as an editorial board member of the Academy of Management Journal.
+He served as Editor of the Journal of Applied Psychology, and as an editorial board member of several leading psychology and management journals.

 Primary Research Areas

 - Team and leadership effectiveness

 - Work performance and adaptation

 - Multilevel phenomena and methodology

 Honors and Awards